Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Methodology

 Both $\mathcal{L}_{rec}$ and $\mathcal{L}_{pred}$ are computed using the heteroscedastic Gaussian NLL.
 For a generic sequence $\mathbf{u}$ of length $T$ (where $\mathbf{u}$ is $\boldsymbol{\mathbf{x}}$ or $\boldsymbol{\mathbf{y}}$), the loss is:

-By jointly minimizing $\mathcal{L}_{rec}$ and $\mathcal{L}_{pred}$, the model is forced to learn a latent representation that is both descriptive of historical patterns and predictive of future dynamics.
+By jointly minimizing $\mathcal{L}_{rec}$ and $\mathcal{L}_{pred}$, the model is forced to learn a latent representation that is both descriptive of historical volatility patterns and predictive of future uncertainty dynamics.

-\textbf{Theoretical Analysis (Adaptive Attenuation).} The gradient of the NLL term reveals an adaptive attenuation mechanism:
+\textbf{Theoretical Analysis (Adaptive Attenuation and Temporal Robustness).} The gradient of the NLL term reveals an adaptive attenuation mechanism:

-When the model encounters an outlier or high volatility in the history (reconstruction) or uncertain future regimes (prediction), it learns to increase $\boldsymbol{\sigma}$.
-This effectively down-weights the gradient contribution of that specific point ($\frac{1}{\boldsymbol{\sigma}^2} \to 0$), preventing the Location Head from overfitting to {transient stochastic fluctuations}.
-This mechanism transforms the model from a passive curve fitter into an active risk estimator. {For a rigorous mathematical derivation of the heteroscedastic ELBO and a formal proof of this attenuation mechanism, please refer to the detailed theoretical analysis in Appendix~\ref{appendix:theory}.}
+When the model encounters an outlier or a volatile regime, the volatility dynamics module learns to increase $\boldsymbol{\sigma}$, effectively down-weighting the gradient contribution of that point ($\frac{1}{\boldsymbol{\sigma}^2} \to 0$) and preventing the location head from overfitting to {transient stochastic fluctuations}.
+Because $\sigma_t$ is produced by the recurrent volatility module rather than estimated independently, this attenuation is temporally coherent: the model transitions between high-attention (low $\sigma$) and low-attention (high $\sigma$) regimes in a manner consistent with real-world volatility.

+Beyond this gradient-level effect, a simplified regime-switching analysis in \suppSectionRef{app:consistency_proof} shows that, when time-varying variances are known or consistently estimated, the Gaussian NLL objective reduces to inverse-variance weighting, whereas MSE remains statistically inefficient under heteroscedasticity.
+We use this result as a statistical rationale for the volatility-aware objective rather than as a proof of global optimality for the full neural forecasting model.
+It explains why accurate scale estimates can make location learning less sensitive to high-volatility observations, which is consistent with the empirical behavior observed below.